Our Services

 Helpful Resources

-Vivid, intense dreams are usually a normal part of REM sleep and reflect the brain processing emotions and memories; there are several factors to consider, including stress, sleep loss and REM rebound, certain medications, hormonal changes, and mental health conditions.
+Vivid, intense dreams are typically a normal part of REM sleep, when the brain processes emotions and memories.
+Common causes include stress, sleep deprivation, REM rebound, certain medications (like antidepressants or beta-blockers), hormonal changes, and mental health conditions such as anxiety, depression, or PTSD.

 So what do vivid dreams actually mean?
 Are they normal?
 And when should you pay attention?